Battle of Toro: Background

-The Burgos expedition: turning point of the war
+Burgos expedition: turning point of the war

 After some skirmishes, Afonso V's army marched for the rescue of the besieged castle inside Burgos.
 On the way, at Baltanás, it defeated and imprisoned a force of 400 spearmen of the Count of Benavente (18 – XI – 1475) and also took Cantalapiedra, reaching the distance of only 60 km from Burgos.

 The Castilian allies pressed Afonso V to advance south towards Madrid, where they assured him many supporters.
-The King, who did not want to stretch his communication lines with Portugal, didn't listen to them and withdrew leaving Burgos to its fate.
+The King, who did not want to stretch his communication lines with Portugal, did not listen to them and withdrew leaving Burgos to its fate.
 The city surrendered on 28 January 1476, and Afonso's prestige sank.
 It is the turning point of the war: Ocaña and other places changed side, the Estuñiga family defected, the mighty Marquis of Villena, Diego López Pacheco, denied his military support and the Juanista band began its dissolution.